Carrancas Palace: History

 Beginning in 1940 the structure received various upgrades and renovations, as it was adapted to take on the role as museum.
 This also includes repairs and installation of electrical services (such as those carried out in 1967).
 A general expansion and restoration of the building began in 1969, that included repair to the electrical system and water-heating equipment.
 In 1971, restructure and remodeling of the interior was accomplished, but continued in for another year.
 Ironically, further work on the electrical system was effected beginning in 1974, but extended to the restoration worked carried out in 1976, that included various parts of the museum.
 Following the Carnation Revolution, the Soares dos Reis Museum continued to benefit assistance from the state, resulting in work to conserve the interior paint, the installation of a fire system and a remodelling of the central heating system, which was eventually replaced in 1984, which continued to 1987.

 On 9 August 1991, the museum that was established was integrated into the administration of the Instituto Português de Museus (Portuguese Institute of Museums), under decree 278/91 (Diário da República, Série-1A).
 By the end of the 20th century, there was further work completed in the interior on the staircases, vertical accesses and washrooms, along with remodelling of the galleries on the first floor occupied by the secretariat and administration of the museum, as well as the warehouse in 1993.
 This culminating in the third-phase expansion of the spaces between 1994 and 1999.

 In 2001, the president of the municipal council reformulated the tunnel project of Ceuta (initiated in 1996), to include two exits at Carregal and the other along Rua D. Manuel II (alongside the accessway to the palace).
 But, by 14 January the IPPAR denied the extension of the tunnel and the project along Rua D. Manuel II was concluded.
-On 29 July, the Tunnel of Ceuta, was inaugurated with its only exit at the Garden of Carregal, and the exitway along Rua D. Manuel II was closed.
+On 29 July, the Tunnel of Ceuta, was inaugurated with its only exit at the Garden of Carregal, and the exit way along Rua D. Manuel II was closed.